Jihae (musician)

-Jihae Kim (born February 7, 1974 or 1984), better known by the mononym Jihae, is a South Korean singer, actress and model.
+Jihae Kim (born February 7, 1975, or 1984), better known by the mononym Jihae, is a Korean-American singer/songwriter, actress and model.
 She debuted as a singer in 2007 and has since released four full-length albums.
 As an actress, she has appeared in the miniseries Mars (2016), the film Mortal Engines (2018), the Netflix series Altered Carbon and the HBO series Succession.

 Early life

 Jihae was born in Seoul, South Korea.
 As the daughter of a diplomat, she grew up in Nigeria and Sweden.
 She attended Emory University, where she graduated with a degree in political science.

 Career

 Jihae began her career as a model, appearing in ads for the women's clothing brand Eileen Fisher.

 In 2007, she released her first album, My Heart Is an Elephant.
 A video for the album featured filmmaker Michel Gondry playing percussion using kitchenware and musician Lenny Kravitz playing the guitar and bass.
 Jihae released her second album, Elvis is Still Alive, in 2008.'

 In 2009, Jihae launched her own music label and multimedia company, Septem.

 In 2010, Jihae co-created a rock opera, Fire Burning Rain, with Academy Award-winning playwright/director John Patrick Shanley, based on her concept album of the same name.
 She released her fourth album, Illusion of You, in 2015.
 She co-produced the album with Dave Stewart of Eurythmics, as well as Stuart Matthewman and Jean-Luc Sinclair.
 The album includes a song cowritten by Leonard Cohen.

 Jihae had her first major acting role in 2015, when she played twin sisters Joon and Hana Seung in the National Geographic miniseries Mars.
 In 2018, she played Anna Fang in the film Mortal Engines.